jxmot/zipremote/README.md

 <h1>DRAFT</h1>
 **THIS IS A WORK IN PROGRESS!
-Please be patient, we're almost done!**
+Please be patient, I'm almost done!**

 **NOTE: Looking for individuals to download and tryout the instructions in the README.
 If there are any difficulties with the instructions please create an issue.**